- This guide will show you how to quickly check how much battery is left for paired devices via Bluetooth.

 It’s weird, but a lot of recent Bluetooth devices I’ve tested don’t report their battery life, even if they come with a pretty recent Bluetooth standard (4.0 or 5.0).
 I know this isn’t Windows’ fault, but an oversight from the manufacturer.

-At least now you can eliminate one possible cause why the Bluetooth keyboard keeps disconnecting.
+At least now you can eliminate one possible cause of why the Bluetooth keyboard keeps disconnecting.
+Some say low battery is a cause for Bluetooth audio stuttering.
+Who knows?